 Yellow Rockers Square Dance Club meets every Thursday from 7:30-9:30 p.m. at the Olde West End Gym.
 For information, call Jan at 215-9313 or MaryLou at 944-7835.

 The Moore County Choral Society, under the direction of Anne Dorsey, has begun its 2008-2009 season.
 Both male and female voices are needed.
 No auditions required.
 Rehearsals are held at Brownson from 7:30-9:30 p.m. every Tuesday.
 Dues are $35 and include the music.
 High school students may join for $20.
 Concert attire may require additional cost.
 For more information, call John Pfisterer at 692-3371.

-New Horizons Band in the Pines meets on Tuesdays from 3:30-5:30 p.m. at the Moore County Senior Enrichment Center.
+New Horizons Band in the Pines meets on Tuesdays from 3:30-5:30 p.m. starting on Sept.
+16 at the Moore County Senior Enrichment Center.
 Seniors who want to play in a band are welcome. $50 per nine-week session.
 For more information, call 215-0900.

 Givens Performing Arts Center at UNC Pembroke presents Mac Davis on Friday, Sept.
 19 at 8 p.m.
 For tickets, call 521-6361 or (800) 367-0778.

 Barron Maness and his new band, Easy Street in concert Friday and Saturday, Oct.
 17 and 18, at 7:30 p.m. at Owens Auditorium at Sandhills Community College.
 Order your tickets by calling 783-4920, or visit www.barronmaness.com.

 The Sandhills Songwriters Guild meets every Thursday night at Easy's Sports Bar and Grill, off N.C.
 211 in Olmsted Village West.
 Free cover.
 Call 215-0346 for more information.